OpenSim2Real/os2r-superbuild/docs/sphinx/index.rst

 By providing an open source complete platform for Sim2Real research that is relatively inexpensive we believe it will open doors for research groups otherwise limited to simulation.

+|
+|

+This project provides three main features:

+1. :ref:`Physical Robot <physical_monopod_introduction>` with corresponding :ref:`monopod_sdk`

+2. Simulation of the robot using ignition gazebo with corresponding openAI gym environment, :ref:`gym-os2r`.

+3. Real-time link, :ref:`scenario_monopod`, between simulation and real components with the ability to train in real.

+Check the sections :ref:`What is open Sim2Real <what>`, :ref:`why open Sim2Real <why>`, and
+:ref:`high level architecture <high_level_architecture>` for a more detailed look into the motivation, and structure of the project.

+For a practical introduction into our platform, visit the :ref:`simulated monopod <simulated_monopod_introduction>` and :ref:`physical monopod <physical_monopod_introduction>` sections.

+If you use this project for your research, please check :ref:`how to cite <how_to_cite>`.

 .. toctree::
   :hidden:
   :caption: Getting Started